 Just as this initial planting was established, the drought broke in 2017, which resulted in an explosion in the population of voles in watershed.
 The voles at about 60% of the trees.
 After consulting with Solano Land Trust and the Solano Resource Conservation District, the Foundation organized volunteers to build tree cages to protect the remaining trees from the voles.
 It was also decided to replant the lost trees by planting the locally -collected seeds directly in the ground, skipping the need to sprout the seeds in a nursery.

 Based on the success of this pilot project, the City allowed the Foundation to expand the tree planting in 2019.
 Now, there are over 140 locations in the watershed with native trees at various stages of growth.
-The Foundation has also evolved its methods of growing these trees in the watershed.
+In 2020, the Foundation partnered with the local chapter of the California Native Plant Society to grow trees at their native plant nursery in Vallejo for planting in the open space.

 In 2021, the City began an update of the Parks Master Plan.
 The Foundation is participating in this update and has requested that the City expand its planting of native trees in the 1,700+ acres of open space owned by the City.
 Click here to find out more about this opportunity.